First Sino-Japanese War: In China

 China's defeat precipitated an increase in railway construction in the country, as foreign powers demanded China make railway concessions.

 In 1898, Russia signed a 25-year lease on the Liaodong Peninsula and proceeded to set up a naval station at Port Arthur.
 Although that infuriated the Japanese, they were more concerned with the Russian encroachment in Korea than in Manchuria.
 Other powers, such as France, Germany, and Britain, took advantage of the situation in China and gained land, port, and trade concessions at the expense of the decaying Qing dynasty.
 Qingdao was acquired by Germany, Guangzhouwan by France, and Weihaiwei and the New Territories by Britain.

+Xenophobic sentiment and agitation grew, which would culminate in the Boxer Rebellion five years later.
+The Manchu people were devastated by the fighting during the First Sino-Japanese War and the Boxer Rebellion, with massive casualties sustained during the wars.
+It was then driven into extreme suffering and hardship in Beijing and northeastern China.